 The first reaction of a drug trafficker to such shortages is not to find lawful employment.
 It is to raise prices, as well as doing whatever it takes to corner the market of available fentanyl and methamphetamine precursors, with violence if necessary.

-Stephen Bitsoli writes about mental health, addiction, literature, and politics.
-A former journalist and lifelong avid reader, he loves learning and sharing what he’s learned.
+Stephen Bitsoli writes on drug policy, addiction, and related subjects for several websites.
+A former journalist and a lifelong reader, Stephen loves learning and sharing what he’s learned.

 The obstacles to nationwide legalization of recreational marijuana are falling like dominoes.
 That worries a lot of people—especially many in the national and state legislatures—who fear Reefer Madness-like mobs of cannabis-infused urban zombies on the streets and the roads.
 Others—perhaps influenced by the money to be saved on enforcement and the revenues to be garnered

 More research on the risks of vaping – specifically pertaining to ‘popcorn lung’ – is needed.
 A lot of misinformation is being used as scare tactics.

 In November, the number of states that allow medical and recreational marijuana use will likely increase from 30.

 Alcohol and drug rehabs usually don’t allow the use of cannabis, whether smoked, vaped, eaten or applied topically.
 (One exception—there may be more—is a substance abuse clinic that uses marijuana as a sort of medication-assisted treatment.)
 That’s perhaps not surprising.
 The last thing an addict needs is anything addictive and harmful.